fonsp/pluto-on-jupyterlab/README.md

-# pluto-on-jupyterlab: An extension to add JupyterLab with Pluto
+# pluto-on-jupyterlab: an extension to use Pluto from within JupyterLab

-For instructions on how to install a Pluto.jl server based on JupyterLab, see @koehlerson detailed guide: https://www.maximiliankoehler.de/posts/pluto-server/
+This small package informs JupyterLab on how to **start** Pluto and exposes the `/pluto` endpoint.

-That will help you install JupyterLab, JupyterHub and Pluto on one of your servers, as well as add users that will have access to JupyterHub.
+That is useful because you can use your existing JupyterLab infrastructure and use pluto with existing authentication/deployment settings!!

-# How to add this extension in an existing installation of JupyterLab
+# If you already have an existing installation of Jupyter/JupyterLab

 To install the contents of this repository, you don't need to clone it.

 ```bash